IUCN-ELC/ecolex/README.md

 The Elis data is ingested using a xml dump.
 You should first add to the index the Informea documents, as the import script (contrib/import_elis.py) deduplicates the treaties:

 	./contrib/import_elis.py treaties_directory localhost collection1

 If you wish to attach the rich text content when adding the treaties, start a tika server locally and set TEXT_UPLOAD_ENABLED in import_elis.py (you can configure the tika connection details in contrib/utils.py).

+## Cron job for document updates:
+	The Dockerfile has rules for installing cron in container, and it imports the crontab.example into it.
+If the cron is not running check with `crontab -l` that there is a newline at the end of the file.
+If still not working try to restart the cron service with `/etc/init.d/cron restart` command runned inside the container.